Durand–Kerner method: Variations

 If the coefficients are real and the polynomial has odd degree, then it must have at least one real root.
 To find this, use a real value of p0 as the initial guess and make q0 and r0, etc., complex conjugate pairs.
 Then the iteration will preserve these properties; that is, pn will always be real, and qn and rn, etc., will always be conjugate.
 In this way, the pn will converge to a real root P. Alternatively, make all of the initial guesses real; they will remain so.

 Example

-This example is from the reference 1992.
+This example is from the reference Jacoby (1992).
 The equation solved is x^{3} − 3x^{2} + 3x − 5 = 0.
 The first 4 iterations move p, q, r seemingly chaotically, but then the roots are located to 1 decimal.
 After iteration number 5 we have 4 correct decimals, and the subsequent iteration number 6 confirms that the computed roots are fixed.
 This general behaviour is characteristic for the method.
 Also notice that, in this example, the roots are used as soon as they are computed in each iteration.
 In other words, the computation of each second column uses the value of the previous computed columns.